 We care about personal connection, and strive to build real community.

-Smaranda an MIT Business School graduate, quit her consulting job in 2001 with the crazy idea to start a rhythmic gymnastics school for her daughter Ada to train in.
-In 2002, Rhythmic Dreams was born, with 10 young eager girls and one coach.
+Smaranda an MIT Business School graduate, left her consulting career in 2001 with the crazy idea to start a rhythmic gymnastics school in order to offer the best training conditions to her daughter Ada.
+In 2002, Rhythmic Dreams was born, with 10 young eager gymnasts and one coach.

 …we care about gymnastics for everyone…